-A Suspension from school would be considered by the Headteacher when all other strategies have been exhausted, or when a pupil's behaviour is a danger to themselves or others.
-Suspensions would also be considered for e-safety incidents, which include inappropriate messages and images being sent, viewed and shared.
-The length of exclusion would relate to the individual circumstances.
+A Suspension from school would be considered by the Headteacher or Deputy when all other strategies have been exhausted, or when a pupil's behaviour is a danger to themselves or others.
+Suspensions can also be issued for inappropriate language, refusal and disruptive behaviour in and out of class.
+We will also consider suspensions for e-safety incidents, which include inappropriate messages and images being sent, viewed and shared.
+The length of suspension would relate to the individual circumstances.
 Please see separate policy for more details.